TimKahn/Guess_the_Address/README.md

 # Address Prediction for AirDNA

 ### Overview
-AirDNA has a robust model for predicting the AirBNB revenue potential of a property based on AirBNB rates/occupancy at comparable properties nearby.
-As they expand into automated property valuation -- how much is a property actually worth, given its AirBNB revenue potential? -- they need address-specific information for AirBNB rentals in order to compare directly with market data, like MLS listings.
+This project aims to find the exact address of AirBNB listings, or at least, to sufficiently narrow the pool of potential candidates that the problem becomes tractable through a secondary, possibly manual, process.
+Why?
+AirDNA has an automated valuation model, 'The Rentalizer', that forecasts the revenue potential of a property if it were used as a full-time AirBNB rental.
+It currently looks at three nearby properties as 'comps' to provide the forecast, but this method leaves a lot uncertain because it relies only on the information in the AirBNB listing!
+AirBNB hosts fudge the numbers for bedrooms and bathrooms; we can't be sure of the square footage, age of the house, size of the yard, proximity to a busy street, etc.  We would feel much more confident in that revenue forecast if it were benchmarked against more reliable property information -- say, from public Tax Assessor records.
+And in order to find the correct record, we need the correct address.

 ### Challenge / Goal
 AirBNB publishes some basic information in its listings, but not the address -- you only get an address when you book a stay.
-Maps on the AirBNB website show the general vicinity of the property as a circle, not as a point; the actual location of the property is randomized within the circle.
-My goal is to 'predict' the addresses by comparing features of AirBNB listings to other data (e.g., from county recorder & tax assessor records), and provide a confidence measure for those predictions.
-As a starting point, one can confirm a handful of addresses by looking at properties cross-listed on Homeaway/VRBO -- unlike AirBNB, these services show exact map locations for many properties.
+Maps on the AirBNB website show the general vicinity of the property as a circle (see below), not as a point; the actual location of the property is randomized within the circle.
+In the case of my Denver dataset, this 500m-radius circle contained an average of 833 properties.
+For any given AirBNB listing, only one of those 833 properties correctly matches the listing!
+My goal is to 'predict' the addresses by comparing features of AirBNB listings to other data (e.g., from public tax assessor records), and provide a cost-benefit framework for analyzing the results.
+As a starting point, we can confirm a handful of AirBNB addresses by looking at properties cross-listed on Homeaway/VRBO -- unlike AirBNB, these services show exact map locations for many properties.

 ![AirBNB example map](visualize/air_bnb_map_example.png)